What are your choices when your accounts receivables reach 60 to 90 days past due? After all, cash flow is a paramount priority.

 A week later, I had a new client, who became my biggest.
 It was a healthy six figures a year in revenue for five consecutive years.
 Meantime, my accountant became amused by my chortling.

 The moral: Treat each situation differently.
 What goes around, comes around.

 Don’t ignore your receivables

 However, this doesn’t mean you should ignore collection problems.
 But don’t approach each customer with a sledge hammer.
 See the situations as opportunities for growth and more options for due diligence.

 In conclusion, think long-term.
 As much as possible, treat your customers as partners and use the Golden Rule – treat others as you would like to be treated if you were in a similar plight.
 What goes around comes around.

-Besides, if you use due-diligence with customers early on and use best-practices in management, you’ll be OK.
+Besides, if you use due-diligence in communicating with customers early on and use best-practices in management, you’ll be OK.
 The odds are the majority of your delinquent customers will remember your empathy and will remain loyal after their situations improve.